 This transition to electric vehicles will provide continued environmental benefits in the form of reduced GHG emissions.
-The rapid adoption of EVs will require an expansion of the number of convenient, reliable fast charging stations.
+The rapid adoption of EVs will require an expansion of the number of convenient, reliable and appropriate charging stations, including at dwell locations for buses and shuttles.
 These may be provided by the town in strategically located parking areas, or private businesses may install them on their own as an amenity for its workforce or to attract business.
 The town must also consider requiring charging stations as part of new developments, and should encourage existing building retrofits, particularly for multi-family buildings.